Unified Multi-Modal Image Synthesis for Missing Modality Imputation: Materials and Experiments

 \subsubsection{Unified Synthesis}

-For the unified synthesis scenario, we compare our method with MM-Synthesis~\cite{chartsias2017multimodal} and MM-GAN~\cite{sharma2019missing} with all possible combinations of inputs on two datasets.
+For the unified synthesis scenario, we compare our method with MM-Synthesis~\cite{chartsias2017multimodal}, MM-GAN~\cite{sharma2019missing}, and MM-Transformer~\cite{liu2023one} with all possible combinations of inputs on two datasets.
 Concretely, 14 input scenarios are investigated in the BraTS dataset and 6 input scenarios are investigated in the IXI dataset.
 Table~\ref{tb_unified_brats} and Table~\ref{tb_unified_ixi} summarize the comparison results.
 The numerical result of each input scenario is averaged on all generated missing modalities.
-It is demonstrated that the proposed method achieves better values than competing methods in both PSNR and SSIM metrics ($p<$0.05) in different input scenarios.
-To show visual examples of the comparison, we select two representative synthesis tasks, including (1) T1+T2+T1Gd$\rightarrow$FLAIR in the BraTS dataset, and (2) T1+PD$\rightarrow$T2 in the IXI dataset, and display the synthesized results in Fig.~\ref{fig_res_uni_brats} and Fig.~\ref{fig_res_uni_ixi}.
+It is demonstrated that the proposed method achieves better values than competing methods in PSNR and SSIM metrics ($p<$0.05) in most input scenarios.
+To show visual examples of the comparison, we select two representative synthesis tasks, including (1) T1+T2+T1Gd$\rightarrow$FLAIR in the BraTS dataset, and (2) T1+PD$\rightarrow$T2 in the IXI dataset, and display the synthetic results in Fig.~\ref{fig_res_uni_brats} and Fig.~\ref{fig_res_uni_ixi}.
 It is observed that MM-Synthesis may generate excessive contrast for the tumor region (see Fig.~\ref{fig_res_uni_brats}) or lose certain structural information (see Fig.~\ref{fig_res_uni_ixi}).
 The reason may be that MM-Synthesis is a CNN-based synthesis method that does not use the adversarial loss to constrain the local structure and high-frequency characteristics of the synthetic images.
 In addition, MM-Synthesis only retains the maximum response value when merging multi-modal features, but the source modality with the highest response value does not necessarily provide sufficient detailed information for the target modality.
 MM-GAN tends to produce blurry images that lack rich details (see Fig.~\ref{fig_res_uni_brats} and Fig.~\ref{fig_res_uni_ixi}).
 The reason may be that in MM-GAN, different input modalities are processed by a single encoding and decoding pathway.
 This makes the network better at mining modality-invariant features, but less sensitive to modality-specific details, thereby limiting the quality of the generated images.
+MM-Transformer can effectively employ intra- and inter-contrast information and produce high-quality images.
+Nevertheless, its synthetic results are slightly inferior to our method.
+This could be because transformers typically exhibit advantages on large-scale datasets, while our CNN-based network performs better on relatively small datasets (290 cases in the BraTS dataset, and 200 cases in the IXI dataset).
 In comparison, our method synthesizes images with the highest quality, because we use a more reasonable multi-modal feature integration strategy and employ both modality-shared and modality-specific streams to comprehensively analyze the information from input contrasts.